cyberworm-uk/wordpress-podman/README.md

 # wordpress-podman
 Scripts to create, manage and backup Wordpress on Podman.

+For non-quadlet scripts, see [legacy](#legacy)

 ## wp-create.sh

+Creates:

+One `.network` unit which all containers are attached to.

+Three `.container` units
+- *blog*-wordpress (`docker.io/library/wordpress:fpm-alpine`)
+  - access to the secret
+  - a volume mounted at `/var/www/html` which will contain the wordpress content
+- *blog*-sql (`docker.io/library/mariadb:latest`)
+  - access to the secret
+  - a volume mounted at `/var/lib/mysql` which will contain the database files
+- *blog*-nginx (`docker.io/library/nginx:alpine`)
+  - a volume mounted at `/etc/nginx/conf.d` which contains nginx configuration snippets
+  - a volume mounted at `/var/www/html` which is the same as mounted on *blog*-wordpress
+  - a minimal nginx config snippet will be written to `/etc/nginx/conf.d/default.conf`

+Three `.volume` units
+- *blog*-wordpress
+  - used to store wordpress site files and content
+- *blog*-sql
+  - used to store sql database
+- *blog*-nginx
+  - used to store nginx conf snippet(s).

+One `secret` containing the SQL password, shared to `wordpress` and `sql`.

+These units should all be placed in `/etc/containers/systemd` if rootful or `~/.config/containers/systemd` if rootless.

+`systemctl daemon-reload` or `systemctl --user daemon-reload` should allow quadlet to generate the associated service files once they're in place.
+They will start up automatically next boot.
+To manually start the service run `systemctl start blog-nginx` (the other containers should start automatically to support it)

+## wp-mgmt.sh

+Spawns an instance of `docker.io/library/wordpress:cli` configured with the settings for the provided prefix.

+# legacy

+## wp-create-legacy.sh
 This is a script that will create a pod, 3 containers, 3 volumes and a secret.
 The secret is a randomly generated database password.
 The default pod name is *blog*, otherwise the first argument passed will be used.